mirobotech/BEAPER-Pico/Beginner Activities/Numeric-Types.md

 needed.
-You rarely need to think about bit width in MicroPython, but the numbers the hardware returns are still determined by the hardware's bit width — `RV1_level()` still returns values from 0 to 65535 because the ADC is 16 bits wide, regardless of how MicroPython stores that value internally.
+You rarely need to think about bit width in MicroPython, but the numbers the hardware returns are still determined by the hardware's bit width — `RV1_level()` still returns values from 0 to 65535 because the ADC read instruction returns numbers that are 16 bits wide.

 ### Out-of-Range Values and Wrapping